hargup/intern_diary_2016/notes_from_mailing_list.md

 the audio to a speech recognition system for generating captions on the fly on the client side.
 "
 He also demands to know why scrambling is not being proposed as a solution.
-[40] [41] To which Mark responds that JS is not a secure enough and it might turn out to be to heavy.
+[40] [41] To which Mark Watson responds that JS is not a secure enough and it might turn out to be to heavy for decryption.
 [50]

     * David Singer calls it a myth that HTML5 cannot play protected content.
       [44]